- American Physical Society Sites

 What’s the difference between "application" and "registration"?

-You apply to attend a CUWiP conference, the CUWiP leadership directs you to a site, the site reviews your application and you are accepted, wait-listed, or declined according to the priorities listed above.
+You apply to attend a CUWiP conference, the CUWiP leadership reviews your application and you are accepted, wait-listed, or declined according to the priorities listed above.
 The application is free!
 View deadline details on the CUWiP homepage.

-After you have been accepted, you will register to your accepted site to confirm that you will actually be attending, and provide specifics, such as special accomodations and dietary restrictions.
-There is a one-time registration fee of $45, which helps offset some of the cost of the conference, including all lodging and meals.
+After you have been accepted, you will need to register to confirm that you will actually be attending and provide specifics.
+There is a one-time reduced registration fee of $20, which helps offset some of the cost of the conference.
 If necessary, the registration fee can be waived.
 To request a fee waiver, please contact email@example.com.

 What will increase my chances of being accepted to the conference?

-First, make sure you submit your application by the deadline.
+First, make sure you submit your application by the deadline, Monday, November 2, 2020.

 Second, make sure you put some thought into why you want to attend and what you want to get out of the conference.
 Please answer all questions on the application fully and honestly.
-Offering to present a poster, or indicating interest in travel support will not improve your chances of being selected to attend.
+Offering to present a poster or volunteering to assist in planning CUWiP will not improve your chances of being selected to attend.

 How much does the conference cost?

-If you cannot afford the registration fee and your department/college is unable to help, you may request a fee waiver by submitting a statement attesting to your financial need and verifying that department or university funds are not available.
+If you cannot afford the registration fee and your department/college is unable to help, you may request a fee waiver by emailing firstname.lastname@example.org for the appropriate form.
+The request takes approximately 48 hours to review.
 You must request a fee waiver before registering.
-Further details and deadlines for the fee waiver will be provided when you are invited to register for the conference.
-For more information on fee waivers, contact firstname.lastname@example.org.
+The deadline to request a fee waiver is on Monday, November 30, 2020 at 5:00 PM ET.
+Please do not wait until the last minute to request the waiver and/or to register.
+For more information on fee waivers, contact email@example.com.

 Do I need to have research to present in order to attend the conference?